fabianferno/accio/README.md

 ## How do you use

-- With our minimal UI, Using Accio is a piece of cake.
+- With our minimal UI, using Accio is a piece of cake.
 You can choose your mode of login either via email-passwsord/SSO.
 - After logging in, you'll be prompted to provide your server credentials in input fields.
-- Click submit and voila! your cred is saved, easy-peasy right
+- Click submit and voila!
+Your cred is saved, easy-peasy right

 ## Editing & sharing